tjmisko/ChallengeLog/readme.md

-Tristan is at hours this week!
+Tristan is at 0.71 hours hours this week!
 * Tristan started work at: 2024-05-27 11:50:37
 * Tristan stopped work at: 2024-05-27 12:30:06
 * Tristan started work at: 2024-05-28 10:28:16